 I got big plans in this new spot for North Shore Bank, a community-minded bank that empowers you to confidently manage your money so you can achieve the life you want!
 And look at my face!
 I’m going to achieve it ALL, baby!
 WHOOO!!

 What do you do when you fall off your roof?
 You go to DuPage Medical Group, one of the largest and most successful independent multi-specialty physician groups in Illinois!
 Plus, if you impregnate your wife, they will tell you how many tiny people are gestating within her!

 Booze-ing my own adventure at LOL Chicago

-I’m performing on an LOL stage once again!
-My KEG Comedy friends asked me to be a part of Booze Your Own Adventure, a new show in which an audience member’s life is recreated onstage but then various drinking games affect the direction of the story and the fate of our hero.
+My old LOL friends asked me to be a cast member of Booze Your Own Adventure, a new show in which an audience member’s life is recreated onstage and then various drinking games affect the direction of the story and the fate of our hero.

 It’s gloriously stupid fun and it’s a trip improvising at the awesome new LOL Chicago space.

 My old buddy Micah Philbrook is the man behind the monthly variety explosion That Sunday Show.
 Each show closes with The Session, an exuberant improv jam dedicated to rampant acts of reckless agreement and unapologetic support, and I am honored to be a frequent guest!

 Directing improv’s Queen Bs